The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Introduction

 Roughly speaking, we establish rigorous generalizations for the case of unbounded, curved domains, which lie in an ambient manifold and are smooth up to a countable number of edges and corners---both for the time-dependent and time-independent case. \footnote{ In the mathematical literature `time-dependent vector fields' are vector fields depending (smoothly) on a single parameter.
-When computing its `integral curves' one sets the parameter of the vector field equal to the parameter of the curve, which justifies the terminology (cf. \S 3.4 in \cite{rudolphDifferentialGeometryMathematical2013}, p.
-236 sqq. in \cite{leeIntroductionSmoothManifolds2003}).
+When computing its `integral curves' one sets the parameter of the vector field equal to the parameter of the curve, which justifies the terminology (cf. Def. \ref{Def:Xt} below).
 We stress that this differs from the terminology in physics: First, the parameter need not correspond to any actual time in applications.
-Second, `time-dependent' descriptions in physics can be time-independent in the mathematical sense (see e.g. Ex. \ref{Ex:Reynolds}.\ref{itm:Reynolds_1} below). } In more rigorous terms, the generalizations apply to the integral of a smooth $k$-form $\alpha_t$ over a smooth $k$-submanifold $\mathcal S_t$ with corners \footnote{ A `working definition' of manifolds with corners as well as examples thereof are given below.
-We refer to p.
-415 {sqq.} in Lee \cite{leeIntroductionSmoothManifolds2003} for a formal introduction. } (both depending smoothly on a real parameter $t$) of a smooth $n$-manifold $\spti$ with corners ($0 \leq k \leq n < \infty)$, where $\mathcal S_t$ is an image of the time-dependent flow of some time-dependent vector field $X$ on $\spti$.
+Second, `time-dependent' descriptions in physics can be time-independent in the mathematical sense (see e.g. Ex. \ref{Ex:Reynolds}.\ref{itm:Reynolds_1} below). } In more rigorous terms, the generalizations apply to the integral of a smooth $k$-form $\alpha_t$ over a smooth $k$-submanifold $\mathcal S_t$ with corners \footnote{ Formal definitions and examples are given in Sec. \ref{sec:mcorners}.
+Further elementary results are provided in Appx. \ref{appx:A}. } (both depending smoothly on a real parameter $t$) of a smooth $n$-manifold $\spti$ `without corners' ($1 \leq k \leq n < \infty)$, where $\mathcal S_t$ is an image of the time-dependent flow of some time-dependent vector field $X$ on $\spti$.
 The `time-independent' case then follows as a special case.
-That $\mathcal S_t$ may be `unbounded' means that we do not assume $\alpha_t$ to have compact support on $\mathcal S_t$, contrary to many similar statements in the literature. \footnote{ Mathematically, the treatment of `improper' integrals requires that one has to allow integrals over open domains, as the example $\int_{- \infty}^\infty \d x \, e^{-x^2} = \int_{- \pi / 2}^{\pi / 2} \d y \, e^{- \tan^2\negthinspace{y}} / \cos^2 \negthinspace y$ illustrates. }
+That $\mathcal S_t$ may be `unbounded' means that we do not assume $\alpha_t$ to have compact support on $\mathcal S_t$, contrary to many similar statements in the literature. \footnote{ As the example $\int_{- \infty}^\infty \d x \, e^{-x^2} = \int_{- \pi / 2}^{\pi / 2} \d y \, e^{- \tan^2\negthinspace{y}} / \cos^2 \negthinspace y$ with $x = \tan y$ illustrates, the treatment of `improper' integrals requires that one has to allow integrals over open domains. } Rather, $\alpha_t$ needs to satisfy a less stringent absolute convergence condition and a suitable boundedness condition relating to its parametric derivative.